Widgets allow you to create encapsulated micro frontends for your sites and applications.

 It will use an argument called name to upload the widget to the platform and some required flags like token site_base id or host to can identify the ®Modyo platform which host the widget and have an additional flag to avoid the manual process flow of widget publication.

-Many of the options can be defined as environment variables or inside of an .env file that is recommended to avoid the publication to the github registry because can contain some delicate information
+Many of the options can be defined as environment variables or within a .env file that is recommended to avoid publishing to the github registry because it may contain sensitive information

 MODYO_BUILD_DIRECTORY=buildDirectoryPath MODYO_VERSION=version MODYO_TOKEN=token MODYO_ACCOUNT_URL=account-url MODYO_SITE_ID=siteId MODYO_SITE_HOST=siteHost MODYO_BUILD_COMMAND=buildCommand MODYO_REGEX_EXCLUDE=regexToExcludeFiles